amphp/websocket-server/README.md

 ### Accepting Client Connections

 Accepting client connections is performed by an instance of `WebsocketAcceptor`.
-This library provides two implementations:  and `AllowOriginAcceptor`
+This library provides two implementations:
 - `Rfc6455Acceptor`: Accepts client connections based on [RFC6455](https://datatracker.ietf.org/doc/html/rfc6455) with no further restrictions.
 - `AllowOriginAcceptor`: Requires the `"Origin"` header of the HTTP request to match one of the allowed origins provided to the constructor.
 Accepting the connection is then delegated to another `WebsocketAcceptor` implementation (`Rfc6455Acceptor` by default).

 ### Handling Client Connections

 Once established, a WebSocket connection is handled by an implementation of `WebsocketClientHandler`.
-This is where your WebSocket application logic will go.
+Your application logic will be within an implementation of this interface.

 `WebsocketClientHanler` has a single method which must be implemented, `handleClient()`.